SEO for Podcasts: How to Make Your Podcast Rank

 Use Google Trends to research themes, looking at what people are searching for, what's trending, and what's set to continue trending.
 Use this as inspiration for your podcast theme.

 Once you've chosen a theme, you need to think about topics for each episode.
-Again, it's a good idea to look at what people are searching for so that your podcast can target these keywords and hopefully rank in the search results for these queries.
+Again, it's a good idea to look at what people are searching for so that your podcast can target these keywords and rank in the search results for these queries.

 Google Keyword Planner, SEMrush, and Ahrefs are examples of keyword tools that you can use to pick topics.
 Enter a keyword that you'd like to do an episode on, then use these tools to identify exactly what people are searching in relation to this keyword or phrase.

-You don't necessarily want to pick the questions or keywords with the highest search volume -- a super-relevant keyword with a low search volume is a great choice, as are keywords with low competition.
+You don't necessarily want to pick the questions or keywords with the highest search volume - a super-relevant keyword with a low search volume is a great choice, as are keywords with low competition.

 4. Add keywords to your episodes